-Hair loss is a natural part of aging; our thousands of hair follicles grow hair, which will fall out and then regrow through the hair cycle.
-However, when hair follicles become damaged, and we age, the hair doesn’t regrow, resulting in a receding hairline.
+Hair loss is a natural part of ageing; our thousands of hair follicles grow hair, which will fall out and then regrow through the hair cycle.
+However, when hair follicles become damaged and we age, the hair doesn’t regrow, resulting in a receding hairline.

 One cause of hair loss is hormonal changes.
 With male pattern baldness, a hormone known as DHT is believed to cause hair follicles to shrink to the point where they cannot grow any more hair.
 Pregnancy, too, can result in hair loss in women, as well as breastfeeding.

 Another major contributing factor to receding hairlines is an individual’s genes.
 Men with a history of baldness in the family are known to lose their hair.

 Some forms of medication or treatments might cause hair recession or loss, and often it will be temporary.
 Chemotherapy is one such example of hair loss.

 As mentioned before, stress can be a contributing factor to hair loss or recession.
 However, other lifestyle choices can contribute to hair loss, such as unhealthy diets lacking in protein or smoking.